Emiel45/Boxel/README.md

 License
 ===========
-This repository and its code are licensed under a BSD 3-Clause license, which can be found [here](https://github.com/VerizonCraft/Boxel/blob/master/LICENSE).
+This repository and its code are made available under a BSD 3-Clause license, which can be found [here](https://github.com/VerizonCraft/Boxel/blob/master/LICENSE).